aiven/devportal/docs/products/grafana/howto/dashboard-previews.rst

 Limitations
 -----------
 * Dashboard previews are not available for Hobbyist and Startup-1 plans.
-* Before changing to a lower service plan (hobbyist or Startup-1) where dashboard previews are unavailable, you need first to disable it on the current service.
+* Before downgrading your service plan to Hobbyist or Startup-1, where dashboard previews are unavailable, you need first to disable it on the current service.

+For more information on Dashboard previews, see `Grafana documentation <https://grafana.com/docs/grafana/latest/search/dashboard-previews/>`_.